 The OOSGG is responsible for its own Information and Communication Technology (ICT) environment and sets out to provide a mostly in-house ICT system that is focused on providing core ICT functions to staff while ensuring reliability, timeliness, control and management of associated risks.
 While some components are outsourced or managed by third parties the OOSGG maintains control over them.
-The OOSGG's ICT resources are focused on core infrastructure that gives the greatest benefit to operational outcomes.
+The OOSGG's ICT framework and resources are managed under the direction of the Management Committee through the Information Technology Sub-Committee (ITSC).

-The OOSGG's approach to ICT innovation is to look for opportunities that can maximise benefit within available resources.
+The OOSGG's usual approach to ICT innovation is to look for opportunities that can maximise benefit within available resources.
 This usually means that the Office looks for technology that has matured and become affordable due to time in the market and economies of scale, rather than implementing or experimenting with the latest technology.